erlichsefi/AutonomousMediaServer/README.md

 I'm adding Movies/Tv shows to trakt.tv list, 24 hours later i can watch them in my android Flex client, every new episode that air is download automatically.

-Example for Sonarr and Radarr:
+Appendix for Sonarr and Radarr:

 ![Sonarr/Radarr to fetch from Trakt](images/sonarr-radarr-to-trakt.png)
 ![Sonarr/Radarr to query jacket](images/sonarr-radarr-to-jacket.png)